4 Hidden Spots for Holiday Germs

 Presents are not the only thing hiding during the holiday season.
 With more travel, parties, family and shopping, germs hide out and often show up uninvited to spread contagious illnesses that can put a damper on holiday fun.
 Help prevent spreading germs by knowing where germs are hiding out.
 Here are 4 hidden spots for holiday germs to look out for.

 “The most common hiding spots for germs during the holiday season often include places and activities that involve their primary mode of transmission: people,” says Ray Tsai, M.D., Senior Vice President of Dallas Market Operations at Children’s Health℠.
 “Luckily, there are simple ways to prevent getting sick without sacrificing the fun and festivities of the holidays.”

-Here are four places and activities that can carry increased risk for germs, and how you can help keep your family healthy and happy this holiday season.
+Here are four hidden places and activities that can carry an increased risk for germs, and how you can help keep your family healthy and happy this holiday season.

 1. Family gatherings